Here, I’ll share how I handled my first and subsequent paid personal training sessions.

 - It looks professional when a personal trainer carries a clipboard

-- If a client wants a copy of something, you need to find a way to get it to them
+- If a client wants a copy of something, you must find a way to get it to them.

-- It’s easy to mix up client records, especially if you are working with several clients a day
+- Mixing up client records is easy, especially if you work with several clients daily.

-- Organization is key in keeping track of all the client data you need
+- The organization is key in keeping track of all the client data you need

 Personal training software

-More and more personal trainers are turning to software as a way to keep track of their clients and their workouts.
+More and more personal trainers are using software to track their clients and workouts.

 - No worrying about losing information from a training session as everything is saved on your device or in a cloud

-- Software allows both clients and trainers to keep track of information relevant to them
+- The software allows clients and trainers to keep track of relevant information.

 - Includes other handy tools, for example, easy billing and payment options

-- Recording data can be a lot slower than the pen, paper and clipboard route
+- Recording data can be much slower than the pen, paper, and clipboard route.

 - It costs more